 Disclaimer: If you change your username, your followers will see a new username next to your profile — but it won’t necessarily affect your existing followers, Direct Messages, or replies.
 You’ll want to alert your followers so they know to Direct Message or reply to your new username.

-How To Change Twitter Handle
+How To Change Twitter Handle in 2021

 Changing your Twitter handle is great if you’re trying to re-brand yourself, you want a cleaner URL, or you were embarrassing in college (me).
 Your Twitter handle is the collection of characters that come after the @ symbol.
 It is not your display name, which most likely, is your real name properly spaced out and capitalized.